Estimated Recovery Chances

 Disk Drill calculates the chances after it’s done with every step of the lost data scan.
 Until the scan has been completed you can see the “Waiting…” status in the recovery chances field.
 The status changes to “Calculating…” as Disk Drill has completed the scan and prepares the recovery chances estimation for you.

-The estimated recovery chances are comprehensively color-coded for easy distinction:
+The estimated recovery chances are comprehensively marked for easy distinction:

-- 🟢 High or Empty file recovery chances are marked green.
+- – High or Empty file recovery chances are marked with gray-filled star.

 Use hints to know more about the recovery chances for your files

 Chances marked with one of the stars will also have one of the two possible hints depending on the data Disk Drill is able to collect about a file.
 Just point your mouse cursor on the status and hover there for a bit to see the hint:

 - Filled star